MacaqueNet/database/README.md

 ### Terms of use

-The [terms of use]() document is designed to guide the use of data hosted at the MacaqueNet database.
+The [terms of use](https://github.com/MacaqueNet/database/blob/main/MacaqueNet%20terms%20of%20use.pdf) document is designed to guide the use of data hosted at the MacaqueNet database.
 MacaqueNet data can be requested for academic, research, education, and other non-profit professional purposes.
 To facilitate data reuse whilst acknowledging data custody, the document includes a data user agreement and guidelines for attribution.

-### Newsletter

-The MacaqueNet [newsletter]() is a 3-monthly newsletter to inform the members about technical developments (e.g., updates on the standard format), collaborations, grant applications, and meet-ups at conferences and other events.

-## Bugs, ideas or requests?
+## Issues, ideas or requests?

-Have you detected bugs or issues with in any of our documents?
+Have you detected issues in any of our documents?
 Or do you have any requests for additional data or suggestions?
-Feel free to share these with us here ([create new issue](https://github.com/SPI-Birds/documentation/issues/new/choose)) or by [emailing us](MacaqueNet@gmail.com).
+Feel free to share these with us here ([create new issue](https://github.com/MacaqueNet/database/issues/new/choose)) or by [emailing us](MacaqueNet@gmail.com).